QUAREP-LiMi/WG1-Automation/README.md

 * <a href="https://quarep.org/">QUAREP-LiMi</a>
 ## License
-This project is licensed under the GNU General Public License v3.0 **???**
+This repository is licensed under the terms of the MIT license.
+The examples available for download might be licensed differently as long as they also comply the MIT terms.

 ## Disclaimer
 The files distributed here are provided as test examples that apply to specific systems and may require adaptation in order to work elsewhere. <br>